ConGodsted/Lithium-Infinite/README.md

 :warning: **Lithium is still in an early stage of development.** This mod contains a large number of patches which may cause issues in your game.
 Please be prepared to edit your configuration file to narrow down issues.
 If you do run into an issue, please let me know through opening an issue!

-## FORK CHANGE NOTES
+### FORK CHANGE NOTES
 This fork is unofficial!
 Please do not contact jellysquid if you encounter errors.
-This mod's ccode has been changed to make it compatible with 20w14infinite.
+This mod's code has been changed to make it compatible with 20w14infinite.

 ### Support development